ehaughee/Gist-OSX-Widget/README.md

 * Paste the link

 ## Todo
-* More syntax selection languages
+* More syntax language selections
 * Maybe add the option to set a filename and description, but probably not

 ## Attribution